RealToughCandy/code-of-conduct/official code of conduct.md

 The following behaviors are expected of all community members:

-- Participate in an authentic and active way.
+- Participate in an authentic and courteous way.
 In doing so, you contribute to the health and longevity of this community.

 - It’s OK to go “off topic” but please see the exceptions in the next section.